NCEA Level 3 History

 Contributions and Equipment/Stationery

 Stationery: A lever arch folder, subject dividers and A4 lined paper.
-An A4 ring-binder for the research assessment.
+A document cardboard wallet foolscap for the research assessment.

 Digital learning device: This course will have an online learning component that would suit Bring Your Own Device - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
 Bringing a device is not compulsory but encouraged.

-Field trip: As part of the 'Takapuneke Massacre' topic in 2022 there will be an overnight field trip to Akaroa from Thursday 3rd - Friday 4th March.
-This will cost approximately $110 per student.
+Field trip: As part of the 'Takapuneke Massacre' topic in 2024 there will be an overnight field trip to Akaroa in Term 1 on Thurs 29th Feb - Fri 1st March.
+This will cost approximately $140 per student.

 Total Credits Available: 21 credits.